plus airfare to Denver and from Phoenix.

 Nearly every big name in comedy has played the IMPROV including Drew Carey, George Carlin, Chevy Chase, Billy Crystal, Rodney Dangerfield, David Letterman, Steve Martin, Joan Rivers, and Jerry Seinfeld.
 Our groups have seen such stars as Jay Leno and Louis C.K. as well as rising stars from Girl Code and Last Comic Standing!
 Get ready to laugh it up!

 The Museum of Tolerance is a multimedia museum designed to examine racism and prejudice in the United States and the world with a strong focus on the history of the Holocaust.
 The Museum of Tolerance is the only facility of its kind in the world.

 On your way to Venice Beach, keep your eyes peeled for Venice High.
-Venice High School was used as the Rydell High School location for Grease, Grease 2, A Nightmare on Elm Street, American History X, Matchstick Men, and Heathers, as well as in several music videos, including Britney Spears’ Baby One More Time, Bowling for Soup’s “High School Never Ends”, and Young MC’s “Principal’s Office”.
+Venice High School was used as the Rydell High School location for Grease, Grease 2, A Nightmare on Elm Street, American History X and Matchstick Men, as well as in several music videos, including Britney Spears’ Baby One More Time, Bowling for Soup’s “High School Never Ends”, and Young MC’s “Principal’s Office”.
 Venice High was used on an episode of Glee (Yes/No), which recreates the classic “Summer Nights” scene from Grease.

 Venice Beach is known for its canals, beaches and circus-like Ocean Front Walk, which features performers, fortune-tellers and vendors.
 Movies filmed here include Role Models, I Love You Man, Million Dollar Baby and The Big Lebowski.
 Entourage, 90210 and even a South Park episode took place here!
 As you’re strolling along the boardwalk, keep your eyes open for bodybuilders working out on Muscle Beach.